muhaochen/seq_ppi/README.md

 ## Datasets

 Here we include altogether 6 datasets.
-New datasets processed in this work are marked with *ND*
 1. The Yeast dataset for binary PPI prediction.
 2. The *multi-species dataset (C. elegans, D. melanogaster and E. coli)* for binary PPI prediction. (*ND*)
 3. Added another binary PPI prediction dataset from \[Pan et el.
 2010\] under the folder *sun*.
-4-5.
-The SHS27k and SHS148k datasets for interaction type prediction can be downloaded from [here](http://yellowstone.cs.ucla.edu/~muhao/pipr/SHS_ppi_beta.zip) or from the [Google Drive](https://drive.google.com/open?id=1y_5gje6AofqjrkMPY58XUdKgDuu1mZCh). (*ND*)
+4. The SHS27k dataset for interaction type prediction can be downloaded from [here](http://yellowstone.cs.ucla.edu/~muhao/pipr/SHS_ppi_beta.zip) or from the [Google Drive](https://drive.google.com/open?id=1y_5gje6AofqjrkMPY58XUdKgDuu1mZCh). (*ND*)
+5. The larger SHS148k dataset for interaction type prediction can be found in the links above.
 6. Link to the normalized SKEMPI dataset is [here](http://yellowstone.cs.ucla.edu/~muhao/pipr/SKEMPI_all_dg_avg_(PIPR).zip).

 ## Reference